piotr-machura/website/src/arch-setup.md

 After you change the `user` field you may link it to the system-wide location with `sudo ln -f ~/.config/lightdm/lightdm-mini-greeter.conf /etc/lightdm/.`.

-### SpaceFM
-The file manager I use is SpaceFM, and the problem with it is that whenever it opens its "session" (configuration) file changes, making it impossible to version control.
-In order to apply basic preferences copy an example session backup file to where SpaceFM expects it with `cp ~/.config/spacefm/session.bak ~/.config/spacefm/session`.

 ### Themes and fonts
 Set the X keymap `localectl set-x11-keymap pl`.
 Not much to say here, except that we couldn't to it when we set the system keymap because X server wasn't installed yet.